Pump and Dump vs Structured Investing

 Without a defined system, every opportunity feels urgent — and urgency is exactly what manipulation requires.

-This is closely linked to emotional investing, where decisions are driven by reaction rather than structure.
+This is closely linked to emotional investing control, where decisions are driven by reaction rather than structure.

 The real problem is not information — it is structure